 Tip: Horses don’t actually need bedding.
 If the stall has rubber matting and there is a comfortable place for your horse to lie down outside, consider avoiding bedding altogether.

-- Avoid using a hay net.
-Hay nets encourage horses to bury their noses in the hay, which increases the likelihood that they will breathe in dust particles.
+- Avoid using round bales.
+Round bales encourage horses to bury their noses in the hay, which increases the likelihood that they will breathe in dust particles.

 - If you feed hay, consider soaking or steaming it before giving it to your horse.